sftcd/errata/draft-farrell-errata.md

 Comments labelled as errata can be upvoted or downvoted.
 Voting power can vary depending on the user, with authors of the RFC in question, (former) WG chairs, ADs, etc having more voting power.
-The set of up/down voting rules are expected to change slowly over time and are documented at TBD.
+The set of up/down voting rules are expected to change slowly over time and are documented at {{RPCTBD}}.

 Once a comment labelled as an erratum has sufficient upvotes, then it can be approved by a relevant approver.
-For the IETF stream any AD can mark a sufficiently upvogted erratum as approved.
+For the IETF stream any AD can mark a sufficiently upvoted erratum as approved.
 Two relevant WG chairs can also do so if there is a relevant WG that is still open or only closed within the previous five years.
 If an errata for an IETF stream RFC is erroneously approved then that can be reversed by an AD.

 It must be possibly to automatically apply the change resulting from an erratum before it is approved.
-The required formatting may change over time and the current requirements are documented at TBD.
+The required formatting may change over time and the current requirements are documented at {{RPCTBD}}.

 Other streams will define other approval schemes.